Inslee mum as billionaire Tom Steyer, a former ally, enters presidential race

 The two have been allies on efforts to defeat climate change, and Inslee met privately with Steyer in December in San Francisco.
 In January, Steyer publicly ruled out his own presidential run, saying he’d focus on a $40 million effort to persuade Congress to impeach President Donald Trump.

-In February, a spokeswoman for the newly-formed pro-Inslee super PAC, Act Now On Climate, said Steyer “would be our first call” to ask for donations if Inslee entered the race.
+In February, a spokeswoman for the newly formed pro-Inslee super PAC, Act Now On Climate, said Steyer “would be our first call” to ask for donations if Inslee entered the race.
 He announced his candidacy March 1.
 But the money never arrived.

 On Tuesday, Steyer scrapped any idea he’d rescue Inslee’s struggling campaign, saying he’s running for the Democratic nomination after all — and will spend $100 million on his own candidacy.

 In a video announcing his campaign, Steyer said he will focus on fixing the “rigged” U.S. political system by working to “take the corporate control out of our politics.”
 Steyer, 62, is worth an estimated $1.6 billion, according to Forbes.
-He made his fortune during 26 years running the hedge fund Farallon Capital, before selling his stake to focus on environmental and political causes.
+He made his fortune during his 26 years running the hedge fund Farallon Capital before selling his stake to focus on environmental and political causes.

-Katie Rodihan, an Inslee campaign spokeswoman, said the campaign had no immediate comment on Steyer’s decision.
+Inslee was traveling in Washington D.C. on Tuesday, and Katie Rodihan, a campaign spokeswoman, said he had no immediate comment on Steyer’s decision.
 Inslee’s campaign aides include some who had previously worked for Steyer’s global-warming activism organization, NextGen Climate.

 The Atlantic, citing unnamed sources, reported Steyer had been enthused by Inslee’s climate-focused candidacy, but grew “frustrated that Inslee’s campaign hasn’t taken off more.”